Warzone2100/warzone2100/doc/js-functions.md

 ## addStructure(structureName, player, x, y)

 Create a structure on the given position.
-Returns the structure on success, null otherwise.
+Returns the structure on success, `null` otherwise.
-Position uses world coordinates, if you want use position based on Map Tiles, then use as addStructure(structureName, players, x*128, y*128)
+Position uses world coordinates, if you want use position based on Map Tiles, then use as `addStructure(structureName, players, x*128, y*128)`.

 ## getStructureLimit(structureName[, player])